-Infrastructure These investments are valued at fair value in Infrastructure investments are valued at (Note 18) accordance with International Private Equity £7.8m in the financial statements. and Venture Capital Valuation Guidelines There is a risk that this investment may be (December 2018), based on the fund manager over or understated in the accounts. valuations as at the end of the reporting The fund made its initial investment in July period.
-2021.
+These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines (December 2018), based on the fund manager valuations as at the end of the reporting period.

 Investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
+Infrastructure investments are valued at £14.3m in the financial statements.